jjhosuepinoza/game-unity/README.md

 Dowload the zip folder
 [Game Folder](https://drive.google.com/file/d/1QAhj4xYqakpkILd1Txhov_BU7bWj4Bzy/view?usp=sharing)
+The scripts that I created are in Assets/Scripts
 # Overview

  My latest endeavor is a game developed with Unity and C#.
 This project has impressed me with how well everything works together.
 Unity's capability to develop games even on computers with low resources is remarkable.
 This game serves as a testbed for exploring the wide range of possibilities with Unity, such as block programming and adding functionalities through C#.